RelativitySpace/sim_candidates_proj/README.md

 Check out the [video](https://github.com/RelativitySpace/sim_candidates_proj/raw/master/videos/print.mp4) of the described process.

-The goal is to simulate around three inches of straight deposition and capture maxim depth of molten material throughout the deposition.
+The goal is to simulate around three inches of straight deposition and capture maximum depth of molten material throughout the deposition.

 #### Assumptions
 1. Diameter of the wire is 0.03 inches